Zombies Ate My Neighbors: Legacy

-In 1997, LucasArts released a game for Sony's PlayStation and Sega's Sega Saturn titled Herc's Adventures, which uses the same basic gameplay format and mechanics as Zombies Ate My Neighbors.
+In 1997, LucasArts released a game for the PlayStation and the Sega Saturn titled Herc's Adventures, which uses the same basic gameplay format and mechanics as Zombies Ate My Neighbors.
 Programmer Chris Long cited Zombies Ate My Neighbors as a major influence on his 1997 game Swagman.

 Day of the Tentacle, another game developed by LucasArts, is referenced in Zombies Ate My Neighbors through a secret level.
-Comparisons to the game Dead Rising, released for the Xbox 360 in 2006, have been drawn, Lucas Thomas of IGN saying "Zombies Ate My Neighbors is basically a comical 16-bit template for the new Xbox 360 release, Dead Rising.
+Comparisons to the game Dead Rising, released for the Xbox 360 in 2006, have been drawn, Lucas Thomas of IGN saying: "Zombies Ate My Neighbors is basically a comical 16-bit template for the new Xbox 360 release, Dead Rising.
 And like that game, this one arm you with a pretty bizarre arsenal.
 Weed whackers, exploding soda cans, and flying silverware all make an appearance to help you, or you and a friend, put a hurt on these living dead."

 Sequels and spin-offs

-A sequel entitled Ghoul Patrol was released in 1994, but was not as well-received as its predecessor.
+A sequel entitled Ghoul Patrol was released in 1994, which was also well-received.
 Originally, Ghoul Patrol was not intended to be released as a sequel to Zombies Ate My Neighbors, but was re-worked as such to increase sales.

 As of 2011, a film based on the game was in development.
 The film was being penned and produced by screenwriter and director John Darko, known for his work on James Wan's Insidious and Aaron Sims' Archetype.
-At the time of the report, the film was in the process of securing rights from LucasArts and obtaining a director as well as financing.
+At the time of the report, the film was in the process of securing rights from LucasArts and obtaining a director, as well as financing.

+An unofficial, spiritual sequel, Demons Ate My Neighbors, has been in development by Tuned-Out Games since 2020.